jbagnara/Minijava-Compiler/README.md

-# Minijava compiler for arm using yacc and lex for tokenization and grammar construction.
+# Minijava compiler for arm

+Uses yacc and lex for tokenization and grammar construction.

 Generates .s file to be assembled externally.